scidash/sciunit/CONTRIBUTING.md

 Writing unit tests to cover new code is encouraged but not required.
 Your changes can be tested using the current set of units tests by executing `test.sh` in the root directory.

+The python packages `isort`, `black`, and `autoflake` are being used with the `pre-commit` framework to auto-format code.
+If you install `pre-commit`, you can run `pre-commit run --all-files` before a pull request or commit in your shell to apply this formatting yourself.